-Attention deficit hyperactivity disorder or ADHD was once thought to be a childhood behavioral condition that could be controlled by discipline, and as they matured, the child would grow out of it.
-Characterized by bouts of inattention, impulsivity, and hyperactivity, these children had difficulty at school, at home and everywhere in between.
-Managing ADHD can be difficult.
+Attention deficit hyperactivity disorder or ADHD was once thought to be a childhood behavioral condition controlled by discipline.
+As they matured, the child would grow out of it.
+Characterized by bouts of inattention, impulsivity, and hyperactivity, these children had difficulty at school, at home, and everywhere in between.
+Managing ADHD is difficult, even as adults.

 History of ADHD

-Contrary to what mainstream America thought, these “immature” children were actually suffering from a condition that had been identified hundreds of years ago, although the name ADHD is a relatively new term.
+The name ADHD is a relatively new term.
+Contrary to what mainstream America thought, these “immature” children were actually suffering from a condition that had been identified hundreds of years ago.
 As far back as the late 1700s in Germany, physicians labeled these children with “attention disorders.”
-Over the years, other names have been attached to the symptoms of ADHD such as “Fidgety kids,” or “Mental Restlessness.”
+Over the years, other names came up for the symptoms of ADHD, such as “Fidgety kids” or “Mental Restlessness.”

-Despite what we may call the condition, in the 1990s and early 2000s, an explosion of newer, more effective medications were developed.
-The oldest known treatment, Benzedrine, was first approved by the FDA in 1936, but it wasn’t until the ‘50s when Ritalin came on the market and suddenly became the gold standard for treatment that another viable option was available.
+Despite what we may call the condition, in the 1990s and early 2000s, there was an explosion of newer, more effective medications for treating ADHD.
+The oldest known treatment, Benzedrine, was first approved by the FDA in 1936.
+Still, it wasn’t until the ‘50s when Ritalin came on the market and suddenly became the gold standard for treatment that another viable option was available.
 With such huge gaps in the release of medications, it is no surprise that when newer, more effective treatments became available in the 90s that this condition became so well-known.

 Today, after many years of research, we now know that ADHD doesn’t just affect kids.
 Many adults who are inattentive or impulsive are shocked to be diagnosed.
-Although it was once thought that children “grew out” of ADHD, we now know that is not the case.
+Although people once thought that children “grew out” of ADHD, we now know that is not the case.
 As children matured, they became better equipped to handle their symptoms and often sought careers where the disorder helped rather than hurt them, hiding the symptoms.
-In contrast, adults who thought they never had symptoms as a child are now finding that they were better able than others to mask the symptoms of the disorder growing up.
-Sometimes it isn’t until adulthood, and demanding jobs or lifestyles makes it harder for them, and the once hidden symptoms begin to emerge.
+In contrast, adults who thought they never had symptoms as a child are now finding that they were better able than others to mask the disorder’s symptoms growing up.
+Sometimes it isn’t until adulthood and demanding jobs or lifestyles makes it harder for them, and the once hidden symptoms begin to emerge.

 Unfortunately, there is no cure for ADHD, and you can’t prevent the disease from occurring.
-In fact, researchers can’t even find the exact cause of the disorder though many believe that there are factors that may influence your chances of being afflicted.
+Researchers can’t even find the exact cause of the disorder though many believe that there are factors that may influence your chances of being afflicted.